darkeclipz/darkeclipz/README.md

 I have lots of repositories with completed projects, uncompleted projects, proof-of-concepts, ideas, and course notes.

 To make this a bit more navigatable, this is a list of my most interesting projects.
-Not all projects are finished, and actually, when is software actually finished?
+Not all projects are finished, and actually, when is software really finished?

 **C#**